Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/talks.md

 ## Invited Talks
 ---
-* **Jingshi Learning Centre**
-  *The Dual Role of Sentiment on Housing Prices in China*, Jun 2021
+* **Jingshi Learning Centre**: *The Dual Role of Sentiment on Housing Prices in China*

-  *Department of Finance, Central China Normal University, Wuhan, China*
+  Jun 2021, *Department of Finance, Central China Normal University, Wuhan, China*